bengele-ptc/codeBeamer-examples/README.md

 Does  deploy a custom REST endpoint that can be used to move trackers into folder.
 Documentation is automatically added to the Swagger documentation (CODEBEAMER/v3/swagger/editor.spr#/Custom/moveTracker)

+### Tracker Item Listener

+Adds a listener that appends some text once a Test Run reaches the runnable state.